gvsurenderreddy/unattended-isos/README.md

 # unattended-isos
-Script to make unattended iso for use with libvirt/kvm this is meant to be used in conjunction with some for of config management or automated scripted install method, so obviously the default user/pass should be changes ASAP!
+Script to make unattended isos for use with libvirt/kvm/whatever this is meant to be used in conjunction with some for of config management or automated scripted install method, so obviously the default user/pass should be changes ASAP!

 Only works with Ubuntu at present, should be trivial to add other distros

-## Ubuntu
+### Ubuntu

 The script will download the all the latest isos for Ubuntu LTS from http://releases.ubuntu.com/ and convert them into an unattended installer with the following details:

 hostname: ubuntu
 user: ubuntu
 pass: ubuntu

-The ubuntu user will also have full sudo
+The ubuntu user will have full sudo

 # Usage